carchi8py/FSND-P4-Design-A-Game/hangman/README.md

 guessing until the word is fully shown and you win, or you run out of turns and your lose

+## Score:
+Two different score are keeps for this game.
+1. Win and Losses.
+The first is the number of wins and losses you've had.
+A win is any time you complete a hangman game with out running out of guessess.
+A loss is any time you run out of guessess before completeing the game.
+Use the get_user_rankings to get the players with the most wins
+1. Number of guesses: The second score is the number of guesses left when you finish the game.
+If you had 1 guess left you'll have a 1. if you had all 5 guess left you'll have a 5.
+The idea for this score is to show player who needed the least ammount of guesses to solve the word.
+You can use the get_high_scores to return this

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.